christosgalano/christosgalano.github.io/_drafts/the-change-paradox.md

 The opposite impulse is equally dangerous.
 Fear of being left behind drives companies to chase every new technology and methodology.
 Digital transformation, cloud computing, and artificial intelligence each promise transformation, but too often, they become panic-driven initiatives rather than deliberate choices.

 Competitive pressure fuels a cycle of hasty implementations.
 Teams deploy systems they barely understand, disrupting core processes and weakening security.
-Projects are abandoned half-finished as new priorities emerge, creating a cascade of issues: unstable systems, broken workflows, and mounting technical debt.
+Projects get abandoned half-finished as new priorities emerge, and what's left behind rarely gets cleaned up: it becomes technical debt someone else inherits.
 Constant context-switching burns out teams, while experienced staff leaves, taking critical knowledge with them.

 Consider Agile adoption.
 While its manifesto champions values like individuals, interactions, and responsiveness to change, many companies reduce it to surface-level rituals: daily standups and sprint planning.
 The same happens with cloud migrations, where "cloud-first" becomes a mantra instead of a strategy.
 Organizations move fast but not thoughtfully, creating complexity, cost overruns, and systems that are harder to manage than those they replaced.